wolfgangheinz/ai-dev-tasks/four-amigos-meeting.md

     - Each participant must:
       - Ask **three deep, insightful questions** about the PRD or feature/functionality.
       - Add **three constructive remarks** (feedback, risks, edge cases, clarifications, or extra details).
-    - Present all questions and remarks in one well-structured Markdown reply.
+    - Present all questions and remarks in one well-structured reply.
     - Precede every meeting message with a header:
       **Round [Number] | Participant [Number]/4**
 - Hand back to the user for their reply.